13 Shopify Competitors And Alternatives In 2025

 Price: Starts at $23 per month | 14-day free trial available

-Squarespace lets you use pre-designed website templates and drag-drop elements to modify online stores.
+Squarespace lets you use pre-designed website templates and drag-and-drop elements to modify online stores.
 You can choose from hundreds of industry-leading templates, color palettes, and fonts that best fit your professional needs and personal style.

 Besides setting up an online store, Squarespace is also ideal for creating a blog, portfolio of images/videos, and local business websites.
 Once your site is ready, you can focus on driving traffic via social plugins, email marketing, and SEO tools.